There are a dozen or so mountain bothies in the UK mountain areas (Scotland, North England, and Wales) where you can stay overnight for free.

 Lovely refurbished Lluest Cwm Bach Bothy

-The cottage even have a toilet in the outside lean-to shed.
+The cottage even has a toilet in the outside lean-to shed.

 The Lluest is translated as a simple building, usually on the outer limits of habitable land and often having early origins as a squatter’s hastily erected dwelling.

-The LLuest Cwm Bach was property of Scott Family, which cames from Scotland.
-The 1841 census offically says about family totalling nine people alltogether.
-Since 1850s John Scott with childrens was farming a hundred acres around of Cwm Bach.
-The youngest son Andrew eventually became established as shepsherds at Cwm Bach during the mid 1880s.
+The LLuest Cwm Bach was the property of the Scott Family, which comes from Scotland.
+The 1841 census officially says about family totaling nine people altogether.
+Since 1850s John Scott with children was farming a hundred acres around Cwm Bach.
+The youngest son Andrew eventually became established as a shepherd at Cwm Bach during the mid-1880s.

 Reportedly the cottage had a close connection with a large house close to Rhayader,

 called Newhouse on modern maps.
-Cwm Bach was no doubt one of the place an active sheep raising (pic14).
+Cwm Bach was no doubt one of the places an active sheep raising (pic14).

-Basicly the cottage contained five rooms noted on the 1911 census – “a handful of quartzite stones stand out from the more regular courses of local stone“.
-Apparently it was tradition for the quartz to be used as a good luck charm in a new home.
+Basically, the cottage contained five rooms noted on the 1911 census – “a handful of quartzite stones stand out from the more regular courses of local stone“.
+Apparently, it was a tradition for the quartz to be used as a good luck charm in a new home.

-In 1952 Scott Family moved out.
+In 1952 Scott’s Family moved out.
 Since that time the cottage was going down.
-After couple years was only walls, without roof.
+After a couple years were only walls, without a roof.

-Currently Lluest Cwm Bach is the newest of the MBA suppoorted bothies.
-It was renovated during 2013 by MBA (Mountain Bothy Association) and Ellan Valley Trust.
-It really looks as a brand new hut which looks very well maintainem and always ready to active use.
-Besides It is a really nice wild place to hike in!
+Currently, Lluest Cwm Bach is the newest MBA-supported bothies.
+It was renovated in 2013 by MBA (Mountain Bothy Association) and Ellan Valley Trust.
+It really looks like a brand-new hut that looks very well maintained and always ready for active use.
+It is a really nice wild place to hike in!

 We woke up around 10am.
-It was seemed all night long that someone is coming.
-It could be strange because of the night time and poor accesibility from the nearest roads.
+It seemed all night long that someone is coming.
+It could be strange because of the nighttime and poor accessibility from the nearest roads.
 They were a sheep, which was in the vicinity of the shed.
-We decided back to our car and go visit surrounding area.
+We decided back to our car and go visit the surrounding area.
 I can admit, that Elav Valley is very nice (Pic.
 16,17,18).

-I can also recommend to go to the Plynlimon area, close to Aberystwyth (Pic.
+I can also recommend going to the Plynlimon area, close to Aberystwyth (Pic.
 19,20)

-We were back to the Bothy around 7pm using different, shorter way directly from a car park near to the Afon Elan river.
-That idea wasn’t good, because we underwent lot of difficulties with water and mud-soaked moors.
+We were back to the Bothy around 7pm using a different, shorter way directly from a car park near the Afon Elan river.
+That idea wasn’t good, because we underwent a lot of difficulties with water and mud-soaked moors.

 Sunday – time to back

 Sunday morning was pretty good and warm.
-We left the Cwm Bach at 10am, came across
+We left the Cwm Bach at 10am and came across

 unpleasant moors again and approach our car around half an hour later.

-Our way was very long, because we wanted to see another places en-route.
-We have been to Llandrindod Wells, Kington, Hereford and Gloucester (Pic.
+Our way was very long because we wanted to see other places en route.
+We have been to Llandrindod Wells, Kington, Hereford, and Gloucester (Pic.
 22 – 27).